Castrozan/.dotfiles_ubuntu/README.md

 ```

 This script will guide you through the installation process.
 However, there are a few dependencies that are not automatically installed, which are noted below.

-## Manual Dependencies for Ubuntu

-These dependencies need to be installed manually as they are not yet covered by the install script:

-#### Obsidian

-To install Obsidian via Flatpak, follow the official instructions [here](https://help.obsidian.md/Getting+started/Download+and+install+Obsidian#Install+Obsidian+using+Flatpak).